 There are sufficient concerns about the current drinking guidelines to suggest that a thorough review of the evidence concerning alcohol and health risks is due.
 The Department of Health and devolved health departments should establish a working group to review the evidence and advise whether the guidelines should be changed.
 In the meantime, the evidence suggests that (i) in the context of the current daily guidelines, the public should be advised to take at least two alcohol-free days a week; and (ii) the sensible drinking limits should not be increased.

 The Coalition Government's Alcohol Strategy, published in March 2012, accepted a need to improve the UK public's poor understanding of and adherence to the current drinking guidelines, with around a third of adult men and a fifth of adult women drinking above the recommended limits.
-In order to tackle this problem, the Government has tasked the CMO with overseeing a review of the drinking guidelines, which will:
+In order to tackle this problem, the Government tasked the current CMOs (including the newly appointed chief for England, Dame Sally Davies) with overseeing a review of the drinking guidelines, which would:

 … take account of available science on how we can best communicate the risks from alcohol, improving the public's understanding of both personal risks and societal harms.
 This will include whether separate advice is desirable for the maximum amount of alcohol to be drunk in one occasion and for people over 65.
 This could complement the existing guidelines for young people and women who are pregnant or trying to conceive.